Development & Policy Analysis

 "The City of Charlotte is literally subsidizing the 'vibe' of Eastland Yards.
 By discounting rents for local coffee shops and dance studios, they are artificially creating the community feel that usually takes 10 years to grow organically."

 What makes Eastland Yards unique isn't just the scale—it's the structure.
 The City of Charlotte is acting as a "middleman" to protect small businesses from the rent escalation that typically follows new development.
+The city pays the developer $39.70/sq ft (market rate) and subleases to local businesses at $22.00/sq ft.
 Here's how it works:

 Market Rate